Saturday, May 23, 2026

 Frank asked me once about my own Jewish faith and observance.
 We were in an Uber returning from the quirky marina where his waterlogged boat is still docked.

-When I come clean to him about my lack of religious belief and observance, he give me his lopsided grin and tells me that it's all okay, but he hopes I know I'm going to hell.
+When I come clean to him about my lack of religious belief and observance, he gave me his lopsided grin and tells me that it's all okay, but he hopes I know I'm going to hell.
 (A joke.
 Frank doesn't believe in hell.)

 Wait a minute, I say, grinning back.
 You of all people have got to believe in redemption.